bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 2. How much food is in your digestive system.
 3. The amount of sodium in your food.
 4. How much water you drink.
-5. The amount of carbohydrate you consume.
+5. The amount of carbohydrates you consume.

 **Track your weight daily and you don't have to worry about any of them.**